shanuflash/freeram/README.md

 # FreeRam
 **You can download free ram? (maybe)**

->The software is pretty much stale right now, but it should work as intended.
-Am planning on making a updated version in a different language (fuck java) sometime soon.

 Designed and developed by @shanuflash, This is a tool that helps in lowering RAM usage when you need it the most.

 ## Instructions for installation: